sourcehut-mirrors/chawan/doc/hacking.md

 * Types/constants use PascalCase. enums in cssvalues use PascalCase too, to avoid name collisions.
 * Module-local templates use snake_case.
-* It's easier to convert snake_case to kebab-case, so we use snake_case inside the config object.
-Note: this doesn't apply to objects created from values in the config object.
 * We keep style of external C libraries, which is often snake_case.
 * Chame is stuck with `SCREAMING_SNAKE_CASE` for its enums.
 This is unfortunate, but does not warrant an API breakage.